Dell-Networking/PoC-DES-plus-InfluxDB-Grafana-Telegraf-Monitoring/Procedure.md

 2-
 Create an Ubuntu Virtual machine with "good amount" of cpu/ram
-- 2.1 install prometheus on Ubuntu
+- 2.1 install prometheus on Ubuntu (standard procedure)
-  -> copy prometheus.yml under /etc/prometheus/
+  - copy prometheusv2.yml under /etc/prometheus/
-  - file under/files/
+  - file is available in this repo on /src/
-- 2.2 install grafana on Ubuntu
+- 2.2 install grafana on Ubuntu (standard procedure)

 3-
 Configure the different aspect of the Grafana/Prometheus dashboard